 People all over the world are now talking to their phones, TVs and speakers as if they were their all-knowing, subservient friends.
-As the sales of smart devices continue to soar and as even more of the world’s population become fused to their mobile devices, this trend for voice assistance is only just beginning.
+As the sales of smart devices continue to soar and as even more of the world’s population become fused to their mobile devices, this trend for voice assistance has only just started to clear its throat.

 Understanding the evolution of consumer behaviour is crucial for businesses to stay connected to their customers.
 When it comes to digital marketing, voice search is a force to be reckoned with.

 What is voice search?

 Voice search is a method of searching the internet in which users use a voice command to search for an answer to their query (as opposed to the traditional method of typing it out).
 Voice search combines speech recognition technology with search engine data to provide a hands-free searching experience.